 Click the Dashboard icon.
-From the System Status list choose controller to view the device ID, operational status, enclosure type and status description of all enclosures.
+From the System Status list choose Controller to view the Component List option to display the device ID, operational status, enclosure type and status description of all enclosures.
 The Enclosure, Controller, Buzzer and Fan menus are described in relevant sections of this chapter.
 See Viewing Controller Information, Viewing the Enclosure Information and Changing Buzzer Settings for more information.